-- Within 3 months of: - (a) the submission of an annual review under Condition 3 above; - (b) the submission of an incident report under Condition 6 below; - (c) the submission of an audit under Condition 8 below; or - (d) any modification to the conditions of this approval (unless the conditions require otherwise), the Proponent shall review, and if necessary revise, the strategies, plans, and programs required under this approval to the satisfaction of the Director-General.
+- 4. Within 3 months of: - (a) the submission of an annual review under Condition 3 above; - (b) the submission of an incident report under Condition 6 below; - (c) the submission of an audit under Condition 8 below; - (d) any modification to the conditions of this approval (unless the conditions require otherwise); or - (e) prior to the commencement of clearing in EA (Mod 2), the Proponent shall review, and if necessary revise, the strategies, plans, and programs required under this approval to the satisfaction of the Secretary.